sonyabot/SecretSanta/readme.md

 **Step 5:**

-input the path to your CSV file when prompted
+input the path to your CSV file when prompted.
+Ex: ../Downloads/secret_santa.csv

 *Done*